a

 JWTs are self-contained and can store user information, reducing the need for constant database queries.
 This token is sent with each request to authenticate the user.
 Token authentication is also a good choice for applications requiring frequent authentication, such as single-page or mobile applications.

-Since the authentication process does not require user passwords in each request, once a user enters the credentials, receive a unique encrypted token valid for a specified session time.it is more efficient and can handle more concurrent requests.
+Since the authentication process does not require user passwords in each request, once a user enters the credentials, they receive a unique encrypted token valid for a specified session time.
+It is more efficient and can handle more concurrent requests.

 For example: